seb36273/openmediavault-kerberos/README.md

 ## Install Plugin into Openmediavault

-Upload the generated \*.deb file to OMV plugins and install it.
+Upload the generated \*.deb file to OpenMediaVault plugins and install it.
 Once it is installed, you have an additional menu item for Kerberos under Access Rights Management.

+## Environment for Testing

+* Openmediavault 5.5.26-1 (Usul)

+## Troubleshooting

+If you get in trouble, try:
+* check log files
+* run `/usr/sbin/omv-engined --debug --foreground`
+* check config with `omv-confdbadm read conf.service.kerberos`
+* apply config with `omv-salt deploy run kerberos`
+* remove all uploaded packages via `omv-firstaid` tool
+* remove plugin and reinstall

 ## References
 * [1]  https://github.com/openmediavault